TakanoriCodronAkieda/Amazing-graphs/README.md

 ## Future work

-It would be great to have the 'Balanced ternary' and the 'Fire' graph from https://www.youtube.com/watch?v=o8c4uYnnNnc& on this repository in the future.
+It would be great to have the 'Balanced ternary' graph from https://www.youtube.com/watch?v=o8c4uYnnNnc& on this repository in the future.